Anxiety. Do you have it? If you do, likely your kid does too. So how do you help your kid cope with their anxiety?

 - Identified the anxious feeling was happening.
 In my head, I should have said, “Jake has been calm for the past 3 hours since getting cut.
 His anxiety is coming out now with the backpack.”

 - Shown empathy.
-“I wish they wouldn’t have closed early.
-It sucks we can’t get it when you really wanted it today and they said it would be there.
-I wish there was someone we could call.
-I understand why you are upset because you really wanted your homework.”
+“I wish the office wouldn’t have closed early.
+It sucks we can’t get it when you wanted it today, and they said it would be there.
+I wish there were someone we could call.
+I understand why you are upset because you wanted your homework.”

 And after the moment has passed, when your kid isn’t anxious anymore,

 - Be an observer of the anxiety.
 Give it a name like it’s a bully trying to get you in a bad mood.
 Encourage your kid to stand up to the bully.